peteroupc/html3dutil/doc/H3DU.Math.md

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
-To adjust the result of this method for a left-handed system, reverse the sign of the 9th, 10th, 11th, and 12th elements of the result (zero-based indices 8, 9, 10, and 11).
+To adjust the result of this method for a left-handed system, reverse the sign of the 11th element of the result (zero-based index 10).

 #### Parameters